CoAP: Echo, Request-Tag, and Token Processing

 * In the presence of a proxy, a server will not be able to

-the recommendation above, a proxy that sends large responses
+recommendation above, a proxy that provides a large

-attacks.
-The proxy SHOULD use Echo to verify origin
+amplification attacks.
+The proxy SHOULD use the Echo option

-reachability as described in Section 2.3.
-The proxy MAY
+to verify origin reachability, as described in Section 2.3.

-forward idempotent requests immediately to have a cached
+The proxy MAY forward safe requests immediately to have a

-result available when the client's Echoed request arrives.
+cached result available when the client's repeated request

 * Amplification mitigation is a trade-off between giving

-leverage to an attacker and causing overheads.
+leverage to an attacker and causing overhead.
 An

 amplification factor of 3 (i.e., don't send more than three